Tonbridge to Penshurst Walk

 • You could detour into the Castle Courtyard and perhaps take in the far-reaching views from the top of the tall Motte (mound).
 Afterwards, either retrace your steps through the Gatehouse or take the path down to the riverfront and turn left to reach the High Street.

 3. The most direct continuation is to go past the Gatehouse and take a path curving down to the right outside the castle wall.
-This comes out onto the High Street in front of the town's Big Bridge across the River Medway.
+This comes out onto the High Street in front of the town's Big Bridge.

-4. Tonbridge For the suggested route to the station (bypassing part of the congested High Street) cross the river and turn right onto a broad pedestrian pathway (River Walk).
+4. Tonbridge For the suggested route to the station (bypassing part of the congested High Street) cross the River Medway and turn right onto a broad pedestrian pathway (River Walk).
 You pass Sixty Five MM Coffee and the beer garden of The Humphrey Bean.

 5. At the end of River Walk keep ahead on a cycleway to the left of a modern apartment block (Waterside Lodge).
 At the far end the path veers right to pass between Tonbridge Memorial Garden? and the river.
 You briefly retrace a section of the main outward route, but immediately after crossing the water channel at Buley's Weir turn sharp left.